 Watch the video for more interesting information:

-How to keep amp from draining battery?
+How to keep the amp from draining the battery?
 Well, there are a few things that you can do to achieve this.
 We hope this guide has helped you understand how to keep the amp from draining the batteries.
 Remember to follow all the steps and test the connection before using it.
 If you’re still having trouble, you can seek help from a professional.
 Thank you for reading!